Sally rumbles toward U.S. Gulf Coast, historic flooding possible

-GULF SHORES, ALABAMA (Reuters) - Hurricane Sally drew closer to the U.S. Gulf Coast on Tuesday morning, threatening historic floods, the National Hurricane Center said, with more than two feet (61 cm)of rain expected in some areas.
+GULF SHORES, ALABAMA (Reuters) - Hurricane Sally closed in on the U.S. Gulf Coast on Tuesday, threatening historic floods, the National Hurricane Center said, with more than 2 feet (61 cm)of rain expected in some areas.

-The second strong storm in less than a month to threaten the region, Sally’s winds decreased to 85 miles per hour (140 kph), and early Tuesday was 60 miles (100 km) east of the mouth of the Mississippi River, the NHC said, moving at a glacial pace of two miles per hour.
+The second strong storm in less than a month to threaten the region, Sally’s winds decreased to 80 miles (140 km) per hour, and at 1 p.m.
+(1800 GMT) was 60 miles (95 km) east of the mouth of the Mississippi River, the NHC said, moving at a glacial pace of two miles per hour.

-It could wallop the Mississippi, Alabama and Florida coasts on Tuesday with massive flash flooding and storm surges of up to 9 feet (2.7 meters) in some spots.
-Its slow speed recalls 2017’s Hurricane Harvey, which brought several feet of rain over a period of days to the Houston area.
+It could wallop the Mississippi, Alabama and Florida coasts on Tuesday night or early Wednesday with massive flash flooding and storm surges of up to 7 feet (2.1 meters) in some spots.
+Its languid pace recalls 2017’s Hurricane Harvey, which dumped several feet of rain over a period of days on the Houston area.

+With most of Alabama in the path of the storm, Governor Kay Ivey pleaded with residents who had not evacuated to leave low-lying coastal areas.
+“I urge you in the strongest way possible to evacuate if conditions permit,” she said.

+Coastal roads in Pascagoula, Mississippi, were flooding on Tuesday and some electrical wires were down, according to photos and social media posts from the police department, which asked people to respect road barricades and “refrain from joy riding.”

+Nearly 11,000 homes are at risk of storm surge in the larger coastal cities in Alabama and Mississippi, according to estimates from property data and analytics firm CoreLogic.

+“Historic flooding is likely with extreme life-threatening flash flooding likely through Wednesday,” NHC said in a mid-morning update.

+Steady winds and bands of rain had started to arrive in Gulf Shores by Tuesday morning.
 Samantha Frederickson, who recently moved to Gulf Shores, Alabama, hit the beach early Tuesday to catch a view of the storm surf.
 “At the moment, we’re riding it out,” she said amid light rains and winds.
-“When it gets to the point we don’t feel comfortable, we’ll take off.
+“When it gets to the point we don’t feel comfortable, we’ll take off.”

-Nearly 11,000 homes are at risk of storm surge in the larger coastal cities in Alabama and Mississippi, according to estimates from property data and analytics firm CoreLogic.

-Mobile, Alabama Mayor Sandy Stimpson warned residents he expected a “tremendous amount of flooding” and said the city was barricading intersections likely to see high water.

-The governors of Alabama, Mississippi and Louisiana called for evacuations of low-lying areas and President Donald Trump made emergency declarations for all three states, which helps coordinate disaster relief.
+President Donald Trump made emergency declarations for Alabama, Mississippi and Louisiana, which helps coordinate disaster relief.

 Ports, schools and businesses closed along the coast.
-The U.S. Coast Guard restricted travel on the lower Mississippi River from New Orleans to the Gulf, and closed the ports of Pascagoula and Gulfport, Mississippi, and Mobile.
+The U.S. Coast Guard restricted travel on the lower Mississippi River from New Orleans to the Gulf, and closed the ports of Pascagoula and Gulfport, Mississippi, and Mobile, Alabama.

 Energy companies buttoned up or halted oil refineries and pulled workers from offshore oil and gas production platforms.
-More than a fifth of U.S. offshore oil production was shut.
+More than a quarter of U.S. offshore oil production was shut.

 The hurricane is expected to dump between 10 and 20 inches of rain on the coast, with isolated 30-inch downpours.